megaease/easeagent/doc/development-guide.md

 }

 ```
+The `AgentPlugin` interface also includes the `Order` interface that defines the order of the plugins, which is related to plugin orchestration, and will be described in [Plugin Orchestration](#plugin-orchestration) section.

 ### Points
 Points defines the classes and methods to be enhanced and whether to add dynamic members and access methods to the instances of the classes that match.